Hejsil/dipm/README.md

 # Why?

 I love Arch linux.
-The main reason for this is the Arch User Repositiory (AUR).
+The main reason for this is the Arch User Repository (AUR).
 With the AUR, most tools a developer could ever want can be installed on the system with relative ease.

 But life isn't always kind and sometimes you end up having to use Ubuntu.
-I'm sure the distro has many advantages, but the package repositiory is a fraction of the size.
+I'm sure the distro has many advantages, but the package repository is a fraction of the size.

 I want to use [zoxide](https://github.com/ajeetdsouza/zoxide), [eza](https://github.com/eza-community/eza), [fzf](https://github.com/junegunn/fzf) and other modern